-In order to get visitors to see custom fonts in your site, the fonts must be uploaded to your site as standard file formats.
+In order to get visitors to see custom fonts on your WordPress site, the fonts must be uploaded to your site as standard file formats.
 There are several such font formats, each offering support for different browsers.
+The font types include:

 - SVG Fonts/Shapes – SVG fonts allow SVG to be used as glyphs when displaying text.
 Make sure to use this format to support old versions of iPhone